|

-At first glance, this appears to be an OEM
+At first glance, this appears to be an original AR-15 rear sight,

-rear sight, but this one is quite different.
-In my opinion, this particular rear sight is the best there is.
+but this one is quite different.
+In my opinion, this rear sight is the best there is for the AR-15.
 It was designed

-and made by Lew Tippie, a top High Power competition shooter.
-This rear sight is not metric.
+and made by Lew Tippie, a top High Power shooter.
+This particular rear sight is not metric.
 It's designed to

-provide you with precise 1/4 MOA windage and elevation clicks just like a target scope.
+provide you with precise 1/4 MOA windage and elevation clicks just like a rifle scope.

 It is important to start by setting your mechanical zero.
 This is done by sighting your rifle